TLS-RPT Checker and Generator

 ## Result Behavior

-The result explains whether secure-delivery reports are configured and gives a starter DNS record if they are missing.
+The result explains whether secure-delivery reports are configured and provides a starter DNS record if the record is missing.

 ## AI Agent Notes